Mixture priors for replication studies: Mixture prior modeling of replication studies

-Based on the reverse-Bayes approach \citep{Best2021, held_reverse_bayes}, a tipping point analysis was conducted to assess the influence of the mixing weight $\omega$ on the resulting posterior distribution.
-This analysis focuses on the question: ``How much does the mixing weight has to change for the conclusion of the analysis to change?''
-Figure \ref{hpdi_fixed_weights} shows the posterior median and the $95\%$ highest posterior density interval (HPDI) of the effect size for each weight value associated to the original study component in (\ref{eqn:1}).
-We see that the second, third, and the pooled replication scenarios are robust with respect to the choice of weights, as the effect size posterior median and its corresponding $95\%$ HPDI remain substantially above zero across all prior weights, thereby suggesting robust evidence for a genuine effect.
-In contrast, the first replication is less stable, as the $95\%$ HPDI includes zero up to about a weight of 0.1.
-Thus, this first replication can only be considered as providing evidence for a genuine effect if a mixture weight of at least 0.1 seems plausible, as the replication study alone (i.e., a mixture weight of zero) fails to do so.
+Based on the reverse-Bayes approach \citep{Best2021, held_reverse_bayes}, a tipping-point analysis is conducted to assess the influence of the mixing weight $\omega$ on the resulting posterior distribution.
+This analysis focuses on the question: ``How much does the mixing weight have to change for the conclusion of the analysis to change?''
+Figure \ref{hpdi_fixed_weights} shows the posterior median and the $95\%$ highest posterior density interval (HPDI) of the effect size for different prior weights $\omega \in \{0, 0.1, 0.2, ..., 1\}$ associated with the original study component in (\ref{eqn:1}).
+We see that the first, second, and pooled replication scenarios are robust with respect to the choice of weights, as the effect size posterior median and its corresponding $95\%$ HPDI remain substantially above zero across all prior weights, thereby suggesting robust evidence for a genuine effect.
+In contrast, the third replication is less stable, as the $95\%$ HPDI includes zero up to about a weight of at least 0.9.
+Specifically, this third replication can only be considered as providing evidence for a genuine effect if a mixture weight of at least $0.996$ is chosen, as the replication study alone (i.e., a mixture weight of zero) fails to do so.

 It is important to note that the posterior median can be a misleading point estimate in the case of bimodality.
-This does not seem to be a problem in our analysis, as only the posterior of the third replication shows a slight ``hump'' in the posterior distribution for certain weight values, while the posteriors of the remaining replications appear unimodal.
-However, if assessing bimodality by looking at the posterior density is not possible, it may be advisable to at least compute numerical summaries that quantify potential bimodality \citep[see e.g. sections 2.2-2.10 in][]{OHagan2004}.
+In our analysis, only the posterior of the third replication shows a clearly bimodal posterior distribution for certain weight values, while the posteriors of the remaining replications appear unimodal.
+However, if assessing bimodality by looking at the posterior density is not possible, it may be advisable to at least compute numerical summaries that quantify the potential bimodality \citep[see e.g. sections 2.2-2.10 in][]{OHagan2004}.